About This Drug

 - Changes in your liver function

-- Changes in your kidney function, which can very rarely cause kidney failure
+- Changes in your kidney function, which can cause kidney failure

 - Severe allergic skin reaction.
 You may develop blisters on your skin that are filled with fluid or a severe red rash all over your body that may be painful.